Spilsby Sessions House (Spilsby Theatre)

 The charity, together with the local community, has been working incessantly to see their ambitions for this important local theatre realised.
 This included successful funding applications in 2018 to enable the commissioning of a viability study, jointly funded by the Architectural Heritage Fund and the Heritage Lottery Fund, now National Lottery Heritage Fund, to assess the options and establish the cost of renovating the theatre.

-The study concluded that there is demand and potential for Spilsby Theatre to become a place for the whole community, providing a broad programme of live performance and cinema as well as community activity, including rentable workspaces.
+The study concluded that there is demand and potential for Spilsby Sessions House to become a place for the whole community, providing a broad programme of live performance and cinema as well as community activity, including rentable workspaces.

-A further package of supporting work funded by the National Lottery Heritage Fund and part-funded by the Theatres Trust Theatres at Risk Capacity Building Programme, included a review of phasing options for the capital works, the scoping of a heritage activity plan and an economic impact assessment.
-This concluded that the theatre will play an important role in attracting visitors to the town, boosting the economy through increased footfall.
+A further package of supporting work funded by the National Lottery Heritage Fund and part-funded by Theatres Trust’s Theatres at Risk Capacity Building Programme, included a review of phasing options for the capital works, the scoping of a heritage activity plan and an economic impact assessment.
+This concluded that the theatre will play an important role in attracting visitors to the town and boosting the economy through increased footfall.
 The economic impact assessment indicates that the theatre could generate approximately £500k per year in additional visitor spending to its local area and an additional £80k in additional employment.

 Current Situation